immarisabel/imReading-API/Documentation/API-DESIGN-DOC.md

    - Retrieving journal entries, including date, book details, and user reflections.
    - Editing and deleting journal entries.
    - Adding enjoyment level and mood on the logs/entries.
+   - Calculating percentage of reading according to pages

    ##### Discovering Books: